amit-nz/o365-cmdlets/README.md

-These are a collection of cmdlets/scripts (work in progress) to complete various administrative tasks in Office 365.
+These are a collection of cmdlets/scripts (work in progress) to complete various administrative/reporting tasks in Office 365.